bjon1/player-switching-boss-mechanic/Jon-devlog.md

 ### 2024-10-07 - 4.5hr Created a Rogue class, Base Character class, and Animation State Machine
 * Create Base Character Class containing variables and animation state machine
 * Created a Rogue Class extending Base Character

+### 2024-10-08 - 2hr Improved a State Machine Design
+* Attempted to improve the state machine design to fix an animation bug
+* Still a work in progress